vlladin/cohort-six/projects/erigon_riscv_proof_sourcing.md

 The main missing piece is the transpilation module that needs to be written over the next weeks.

 ### First iteration of the transpilation module (Weeks 5-10)
 The first few weeks will involve us writing the first iteration of the transpilation module.
-This involves handling the mapping of EVN instructions to RISC-V instructions and handling the first version of ELF binary generation.
+This involves handling the mapping of EVM instructions to RISC-V instructions and handling the first version of ELF binary generation.

-**Delivery:** We should after this be able to prove simple contracts that we have written ourself, we will also still be in control of the environment.
-There might be no support for 256bit arithmetic operations, some limits to control flow and similar simplifications.
+**Delivery:** We should after this be able to prove simple contracts that we have written ourselves, we will also still be in control of the testing environment.
+There might be no support for 256-bit arithmetic operations, some limits to control flow and similar simplifications.

 ### Stabilizing the transpilation module (Weeks 11-17)
 For the next milestone we want to stabilize and solve some of the [possible challenges](#possible-challenges) to improve our support of real world contracts.